Careers and Further Education

 What we are doing

-• Denise Whitney, careers adviser holds a Level 6 diploma qualification in Careers Guidance.
+- Denise Whitney, careers adviser holds a Level 6 diploma qualification in Careers Guidance.

-• The careers office has an open-door policy for students during break/lunchtime.
+- The careers office has an open-door policy for students during break/lunchtime.

-• All students in years 10 & 11 have 1-2-1 careers guidance to discuss their post 16 and career options.
+- All students in years 10 and 11 have 1-2-1 careers guidance to discuss their post 16 and career options.
 Students can make follow up appointments/interviews for further guidance.

-Measuring the impact & Destination data
+Measuring the impact and Destination data

 Measuring the impact